SyafaHadyan/learn/src/Note/Rekayasa Perangkat Lunak/Bab2 (Bagian 1).md

 - Clients not being able to see the product until it is completely finished.
 - More time and resources.

+#### Menerapkan V Bila

+- Requirements are complete and very well known.
+- Product definition is stable.
+- Technology is understood.
+- Project is large, expensive, complicated.

 ### Prototyping

 ### Spiral